 The Provost Award is dedicated to Pennsylvania residents and out-of-state students who do not qualify for The Discover Penn State Award.
 The Provost award ranges between $5,000 (for freshmen and sophomores) and $7,000 (for juniors and seniors).
 The Provost Award follows a student if the student transitions to another Commonwealth Campus or to University Park.

 Award values range from $700 to $4,000 per academic year.
 Awarding for both first-year and continuing students usually begins as early as December and continues throughout the year.
 Scholarship funds for first-year students are limited for some academic colleges.

 The Penn State New Kensington Honors Program is designed for stronger students in all majors.
 Our program seeks applicants with a record of academic achievement and a commitment to scholarship.
-Penn State New Kensington Honors students work closely with professors and fellow honors students in honors courses and independent study, conduct independent research and present it at the annual Research and Creative Expo, attend cultural and academic activities, earn honors credits which appear on Penn State transcripts, and receive a $2,000 honors scholarship each year that they remain at Penn State New Kensington.
+Penn State New Kensington Honors students work closely with professors and fellow honors students in honors courses and independent study, conduct independent research and present it at the annual Research and Creative Expo, attend cultural and academic activities, and earn honors credits which appear on Penn State transcripts.

 The Honors Program is by invite only.

 Candidates will be invited to fill out an application that must be submitted in March for consideration.
 See Application procedures.

 The Office of the Vice Provost for Educational Equity facilitates the awarding of approximately eighty annual scholarships through a central application process.
 The Educational Equity Scholarships include support for students with disabilities, students with veteran status or military dependents, and students who further the inclusion, diversity, and equity initiatives of the University.
 To apply for these scholarships, visit equity.psu.edu/scholarships.